ProHronus/ETH-crowdfunding/README.md

-﻿<h1 align="left">The app for managing crowdfunding campaigns via the Ethereum blockchain.</h1>
+﻿> The app for managing crowdfunding campaigns via the Ethereum blockchain

 ## Description